l7mp/learning-go/README.md

 git commit -m 'solved <exercise-directory>'
 ```

-You can divide your code to as many files as you want but don't forget to add each file to your git repo.
+You can divide your code into as many files as you like but don't forget to add each file to your git repo.

 ### Test